49ers, Chiefs Clash In Sin City Super Bowl Spectacular - UrduPoint

 The romance between pop megastar Taylor Swift and the Chiefs' charismatic Travis Kelce is just one of the storylines of a game that is expected to smash US television viewing records.

-Swift was reportedly en route to "Sin City" on Saturday in a 5,530-mile (8,900km) trans-Pacific dash across the international dateline after performing in Tokyo on the latest leg of her money-spinning world tour.
+Swift is reported to have arrived back in the United States en route to "Sin City" on Saturday after making a 5,530-mile (8,900km) trans-Pacific dash across the international dateline following a performance in Tokyo on the latest leg of her money-spinning world tour.

 The singer will be among a crowd of celebrities, VIPs and high-rollers packed into the 65,000-seat Allegiant Stadium to see if Kelce and the Chiefs can clinch a third Super Bowl crown in five seasons.